 We like to believe that we pity others almost as much as we like to believe that they envy us.

 Some proud and revengeful people have to turn their hearts to stone, so that they won’t vibrate unendingly to the sneers and stripes that they dream they meet with.
-Indifference is the one kind of requital that costs you less than the person it is meant for.

 How slyly revenge slinks into the most effusive eulogy.